Intro1997/reviewOpenGL/reviewOpenGL/R29_HDR/README.md

 &emsp;&emsp;There are nothing new besides the tutorial's codes.
 I add the up and down key to control the exposuer value.
+To get the HDR effect, we firstly use sRGB format to read the texture and the use 1/gamma function in fragment shader to return the light strength(if not it will be dark).
+After doing that, we can use exposure function (1 - exp(-Color * exposure)) to get proper effect